conor-williams/AOC/README.md

-o sh FIRST.sh
-o ps and kill are your friend
+o green button Code -> Download Zip o unzip AOC-main.zip o unzip is a cygwin package o sh FIRST.sh o ps and kill are your friend, not so much now o runtime ~1.25 hours

 <!-- <embed src=unfin.txt> -->
 <!-- <object type="text/html" data="unfin.txt"></object> -->
 <h2>Notes (this README is a .html file (drag and drop into a browser)) lu:30-03-2025 @20:23</h2>